ChristianoDc7/ChristianoDc7/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I’m currently learning ...
+🌱 I’m currently learning but...
+👯 I’m looking for an opportunities also